-If you're after self storage in Streatham then ABC Selfstore is just the place.
-We've been offering storage for the Streatham area from our Wandsworth store located on Garratt Lane in London SW18 for over 19 years.
+ABC Selfstore have been offering storage for the Streatham area from our Wandsworth store located on Garratt Lane in London SW18 for some 19 years.

 The district of Streatham, London SW16, can be found inside the district of Lambeth, and has been settled since the Roman period.
 The name Streatham (usually pronounced Stret-am) is believed to refer to the Roman road between London and Brighton, possibly leading to a Roman settlement known as 'Novus Portus', which is now no longer identifiable.
 Even after the Romans left, the Anglo-Saxon settlers used this road as a major trackway, and it eventually became an important coaching road between London and Croydon, moving towards Lewes, later converted into the A23, being still used to this day.
 It is due to this major routeway, from Roman London onwards, that Streatham has had such an important role in the City's life.